Rural Trauma Team Development Course

-- Demonstrated the concepts of the Primary Survey, Decision for Transfer to Definitive Care and Secondary Survey as applied in simulated injured patient scenarios.
+- Demonstrate the concepts of the Primary Survey, Decision for Transfer to Definitive Care and Secondary Survey as applied in simulated injured patient scenarios

-Healthcare professionals who respond to and care for injured patients that have been designated as a "trauma" patient, and who will be rendering the patient's care prior to the arrival at the rural hospital emergency department and the subsequent care provided at the rural facility.
+The RTTDC© course is designed for healthcare professionals who respond to and care for injured patients that have been designated as a "trauma" patient, and are responsible for the patient's care prior to the arrival at the rural hospital emergency department and the subsequent care provided at the rural facility.

 Oregon Health & Science University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.